Review | Oculus Quest 2 is lighter, faster, better ... cheaper? Yup, cheaper.

 That said, those same gaming platforms can’t (at least yet) deliver untethered, immersive experience like the one I had playing the upcoming “Population: ONE” on the Quest 2, which allows for backward compatibility with all Oculus Quest games to date, like “Vader Immortal,” “The Walking Dead: Saints and Sinners” and “Creed.”
 I wasn’t sitting, mashing buttons and frantically manipulating thumbsticks.
 I was running for my life in a futuristic battle royale.
 In the older titles I was using the Force, wielding a lightsaber, slaying zombies, fighting Ivan Drago.

 Of those, “Population: ONE” truly showed the potential of where VR could go in the years ahead because it further removes the guardrails of the gaming experience.
 Even many of the best VR games provide forced paths in order to limit your freedom (and the necessary programming work).
 Yes, you can climb in many games, but only up a predefined ladder or pipe.
 You can explore, but only along a predetermined path.
-“Population: One’s” world is a little more open.
+“Population: ONE’s” world is a little more open.
 Much like “Fortnite” you drop into a defined territory, loot, shoot, build and survive to be the last team standing.
 But instead of “Fortnite’s” third-person perspective where a button press/hold triggers all your actions, you’re surrounded by the world and using your hands to grab items, reload weapons (don’t forget to close the breech after sliding in your shotgun shells), prep consumables (you’ll need to pop the top of a soda can before slurping down the health booster) and climb objects.
 And you can literally climb anything.
 See a tree?
 Walk up to it, close your fists and put one hand over the other — up you go.
 That massive multistory tower in the middle of the map?
 Hope you’ve been doing your cardio, but you can ascend that as well.
 Need to get down fast?
 Drop off the edge and extend your arms like you’re operating a squirrel suit to glide to the ground.

 There’s so much to do and see that you can lose yourself in the experience.
 And that’s the point of virtual reality.